Martha Bancroft Johnson

 • Stolen Generation, by Ardie Medina, produced in Minneapolis and toured to various Native American Reservations and Communities in the upper Midwest, 2016

-• Land of a Million Elephants, Director, Dramaturg; produced at Ordway’s McKnight Theater, based on the personal narrative of Pong Suryaday, Laotian immigrant and classical dancer
+• Land of a Million Elephants, Director, Dramaturg; River of Dreams trilogy of new plays produced at Ordway’s McKnight Theater, based on the personal narrative of Pong Suryaday, Laotian immigrant and classical dancer, 1994

-Assistant Stage Direction at Theater Mu, with Rick Shiomi (Director):
+Stage Direction Consultant/Assistant Director at Theater Mu, Rick Shiomi, Director, (selected):

 • A Little Night Music, Park Square Theater, 2014